yrp604/bad64-sys/docs/dev/plugins.md

 ### Automated GitHub CI

 Managing build infrastructure to build cross-platform native plugins can be a headache even for stables, let alone trying to track all dev releases.
 To help with that, we've published an [example plugin](https://github.com/Vector35/sample_plugin_cpp) that includes GitHub actions to build on MacOS, Linux, and Windows.
 Combining this with something like a [plugin loader](https://github.com/rikodot/binja_native_sigscan_loader) can simplify both publishing and using native plugins.

 ### UI Plugins

-If you want to include UI in your plugin, you can integrate with Binary Ninja's Qt-based UI by linking with Qt and `binaryninjaui`.
+If you want to include a UI in your plugin, you can integrate with Binary Ninja's Qt-based UI by linking with Qt and `binaryninjaui`.
 You will need to use the same version of Qt as Binary Ninja.
 We provide steps for building it [here](../about/open-source.md#building-qt), or you can attempt to use a system-provided copy if you use Linux and like to live dangerously.
 Building it is a bit of a process, but should provide you with a working installation.
 Once you have a Qt build,